TechwriterSSchmidt/ChainJuicer/README.md

 ### Scenario 4: Hardware Debugging (Pump runs at boot)
 If your pump runs immediately when powering on the ESP32:
 1. Check wiring: Ensure the 10k Pull-Down resistor is present between Gate and GND.
-2. Check Config: Ensure `PUMP_INVERTED` is `false` in `config.h`.
-3. Check MOSFET: Ensure you are using a Logic Level MOSFET (Vgs(th) < 2.5V) and not a standard MOSFET or BJT Darlington without proper bias.
+2. Check MOSFET: Ensure you are using a Logic Level MOSFET (Vgs(th) < 2.5V) and not a standard MOSFET or BJT Darlington without proper bias.

 ## ⚙️ Technical Details